Support from fathers, partners, co-parents, family and friends makes a difference and helps mothers achieve their breastfeeding goals.

 - When you are pregnant and after giving birth, tell your family and friends that you plan to breastfeed and ask them to support you.

-- Encourage them to become familiar with the benefits of breastfeeding.
+- Encourage them to become familiar with the importance of breastfeeding.

 - Encourage them to visit this website and the supports in your community.